fuchsja/DeFlow-SherlockStones/README.md

         ├── cam_intrinxics.txt
         ├── LiCam_tranformations.txt
 ```
-To train a model, run:
+To evaluate the pretrained model on the given dataset, run:
 ```bash
 python main.py --config_path configs/deflow_default.yaml
 ```
-and you can change the mode to eval in the config file for evaluation.
+and you can change the mode to train in the config file in case you want to train the DeFlow model from scratch.

-## Contact
-If you have any questions, please let me know:
-- Liyuan Zhu {liyzhu@student.ethz.ch}

 ## Citation
-If you use DeFlow for any academic work, please cite our original paper.
+If you use DeFlow for any academic work, please cite the original paper.
 ```bibtex
 @InProceedings{zhu2023DeFlow,
 author = {Liyuan Zhu and Yuru Jia and Shengyu Huang and Nicholas Meyer and Andreas Wieser and Konrad Schindler, Jordan Aaron},